 Here is a list of my current projects, some more nascent than others:

-"Getting a High Heel in the Door: An Experiment Examining the Inﬂuence of Women’s Lobbying on State Legislator Responsiveness" (Job market paper; Invited to Revise and Resubmit by Political Science Quarterly)
+"Getting a High Heel in the Door: An Experiment on Gender Gaps in Women's Organizational Lobbying" (Job market paper; Forthcoming in Political Science Quarterly)

 "Sex, Money, and Subnational Politics: Do Women's Groups Contribute Differently to Male and Female Candidates?"
 (Won Best Graduate Student Poster at 2019 State Politics and Policy Conference)